Negramaro: Mentre Tutto Scorre: Commercial success

-Negramaro performed the song "Mentre Tutto Scorre" at the Sanremo Festival in 2005, but were eliminated at the first turn.
+Negramaro performed the song "Mentre Tutto Scorre" at the Sanremo Music Festival 2005, but were eliminated at the first turn.
 The song was the first single released from their eponymous second album.

 After the festival, eight of their songs were chosen as the soundtrack of the Italian film La Febbre, starring Fabio Volo.

 This helped the band to launch their success: despite the Sanremo disappointment, the single "Mentre Tutto Scorre" was a success.
-The second single, "Estate", was even more successful, giving the band their first #1 in the Italian airplay chart.
+The second single, "Estate", was even more successful, giving the band their first No. 1 in the Italian airplay chart.
 "Solo3min" and "Nuvole e Lenzuola" followed the success of the first two singles.

 Thanks to hit singles, good performances and critics, their album Mentre Tutto Scorre gained a lot of success, being certified 6× platinum in Italy.

 This album was different from the first one: it was entirely produced by Corrado Rustici, and took the band in a pop rock direction rather than their classic alternative style.
 Their change gave them success through radio, music marketing and fans.

 The album was accompanied by a tour later released on the Negramaro Live DVD in 2006.

 Their single "Nuvole e Lenzuola" is included in the game Guitar Hero World Tour.

+2010s

-Their fifth studio album Casa 69 was recorded at Metalworks Studios in Mississauga, Ontario.
+Their fifth studio album Casa 69 was recorded at Metalworks Studios in Mississauga, Ontario and published on 16 November 2010.
+It became the band's second album to debut at number one on the Italian Albums Chart, selling over 200,000 units in Italy.
+The album was promoted by the collaboration "Basta così" with Elisa, which peaked at number seven on the Italian Singles Chart and was certified double platinum by FIMI.

-Their sixth studio album La rivoluzione sta arrivando was released on 25 September 2015.
+On 21 September 2012 Negramaro published the single "Ti è mai successo?", which anticipated their sixth studio album La rivoluzione sta arrivando, released on 25 September 2015.
+The album became the band third consecutive number one on the Italian Albums Charts and charted also on the Ultratop Wallonia Albums Chart.

+Throughout 2016, the group had split for two months due to some artistic and personal discrepancies between frontman Giuliano Sangiorgi and keyboardist and programmer Andrea Mariano.
+Sangiorgi move to New York City where he started writing new music inspired by the longing of the group.
+On 6 October 2017 the group published the single "Fino all'imbrunire", which peaked at number seven on the Italian Singles Chart and was certified double platinum by FIMI.
+On 17 November 2017 the band published their seventh studio album Amore che torni, which debouted at number one on the Italian Album Charts and was certified double platinum by FIMI in 2018.
+Through 2018 the band published three singles from the album, "La prima volta", "Amore che torni" and "Per uno come me", all certified platinum by FIMI.